By Yuvrajsinh Vaghela

 With a large number of mobile apps vying for user attention, the level of competition is bound to get cut-throat.
 But if you manage to build an application which brings the best of both worlds in terms of functionality and presentation, you can easily manage to rank high.

 You can share the screenshots of your application in the app store and ensure that the best features of your app get highlighted through the first three screenshots.
 This shall increase the visibility of your app by making it more presentable.
+For example, if you are creating a schedule app for small business, it is important to make sure you are marketing it to business owners who need scheduling assistance.

 There are several factors such as functionality, app design, background idea and app store optimization which positions certain apps in higher rankings.
 You can take a cue from the marketing strategies adopted by these high-ranking apps for implementation in your own product.
 Study their titles, keywords and descriptions for creating something similar to that.